redstone99/hass-alert2/README.md

 * `throttle_fires_per_mins` - this config parameter throttles notifications for an alert that fires frequently.
 It affects all notifications for the alert.

 * Ack'ing an alert prevents further reminders and the stop notification for the current firing of a condition alert.
 For both condition and event alerts, ack'ing also prevents any throttled notification of previous firings of the alert.
+Unack'ing an alert will restart notifications for a condition alert if it is still firing.

 * Snoozing notifications for an alert prevents any notifications from current or future firings of an alert for a specified period of time.